 How are kidney disorders in birds diagnosed?

-Clearly, a kidney problem cannot be treated unless a diagnosis has been made.
-There are a number of tests that can help your veterinarian determine the nature of your bird's problem.
-Each test provides another piece of the puzzle and often many tests are needed to give more clarity.
+Your veterinarian will start with a complete history, obtain your bird’s body weight, and perform a physical examination.
+There are many tests that can help your veterinarian determine the nature of your bird's problem.
+Each test provides another piece of the puzzle and many tests are sometimes needed to give more clarity.

-Specific treatments are implemented based on the results of diagnostic testing.
-The range of treatments varies depending on the specific problem and may include modifying the diet to a lower protein diet, nutritional supplementation or force-feeding, and possibly hospitalization with supportive or symptomatic therapy (fluids and vitamins) plus antibiotic, antiviral, or antiparasitic medications if indicated.
-Sometimes the condition cannot be "cured", only managed and supported to improve the quality of life.
-The use of homeopathic or natural products may be beneficial to help support an ailing kidney.
+The range of treatments varies depending on the specific problem and may include feeding a diet lower in protein, nutritional supplementation, force-feeding, and possibly hospitalization with supportive or symptomatic therapy (fluids and vitamins) plus antibiotic, antiviral, or antiparasitic medications if indicated.
+In cases of metal toxicity, specific anti-toxin therapy will be prescribed.
+Sometimes the condition cannot be "cured", only managed to improve your bird’s quality of life.
+The use of homeopathic or natural products may be beneficial to help manage an ailing kidney.